 Posts

-Mongrel or pedigree dog: who is better?
+Mongrel or Pedigree Dog: which is better?

 Mongrel or pedigree dog